THIS POST WAS UPDATED ON 20.03.2021

-Isn’t it strange that people have their phones on them 24 /7?
+Isn’ t it strange that people have their mobile phones on them 24 /7?

-There is this desire to constantly hold our phones in our hands.
+There seems to be this desire to constantly hold our mobile phones in our hands.

-Like we would miss out on something if we didn’t have this object close by to us.
+Like you would miss out on something if you didn’ t have your mobile phone close by.

 Their mobile phone was like their baby, the way they held and cuddled it looked no different.